At the Aalst carnival, several political figures let loose (PHOTOS)

 Political figures present and in the mood

 It should be noted that the carnival of Aalst also attracted beautiful people, and several political personalities went there and even played the game there.
-We could thus see Conner Rousseau, president of Vooruit, circulating in a wheelbarrow pushed by Flemish Minister Matthias Diependaele (N-VA).
+We might thus see Conner Rousseau, president of Vooruit, circulating in a wheelbarrow pushed by Flemish Minister Matthias Diependaele (N-VA).
 Alexander De Croo also took part in the party.

 Flemish Minister of Finance, Budget and Housing Matthias Diependaele and Vooruit President Conner Rousseau